frankyeh/Brain-Data/hcp_a.md

 fi
 ```

-The following is the script to submit job arrary.
+The following is the job array to run the above script using sbatch.
 The script needs an the file name of the script to run the job array.

 ```
 #!/bin/bash